blackode/elixir-tips/README.md

 ### 1. Multiple [ OR ]

 This is just the other way of writing Multiple **OR** conditions.
-This is not the recommended approach because in regular approach when the condition evaluates to **true** , it stops executing the remaining conditions which saves time of evaluation unlike this approach which evaluates all conditions first in list.
+This is not the recommended approach because in the regular approach when the condition evaluates to **true** , it stops executing the remaining conditions which saves evaluation time unlike this approach which evaluates all conditions first in list.
 This is just bad but good for discoveries.

 ```elixir
 # Regular Approach